jjsantanna/covid19_in_nl/index.md

 Some municipalities have value '-1' it means that our automated code has an inconsistency.
 Soon we will fix it.
 Please check bellow the complete history of cases per municipality.

 ### History of COVID-19 cases per municipality
+*Unfortunately, the automated crawler started collecting data from 20-03-2020.*
 {% include table.html %}